| Real Name | Curtis Granderson, Jr. |

 - ^ a b c d e f g h i McCarron, Anthony (December 12, 2009).
 "New York Yankees have quite a catch in Curtis Granderson, who's a leader on and off field".
 New York Daily News.
 Archived from the original on July 7, 2012.
 Retrieved December 13, 2011.

 - ^ a b c d Crasnick, Jerry (September 9, 2011).
 "How valuable is Curtis Granderson?
 Yankees center fielder finds himself right in the middle of AL MVP debate".
-ESPN.com.
+ESPN.
+Archived from the original on April 14, 2017.
 Retrieved December 13, 2011.

 - ^ Kepner, Tyler (December 17, 2009).
 "As Granderson Arrives, Damon Is Probably Gone".
 The New York Times.
 Retrieved December 13, 2011.

 - ^ Courrier, Chad (May 14, 2006).
 "Making the bigs: Granderson first player from Mankato Northwoods franchise in Major League Baseball".
-The Free Press.
+Mankato Free Press.
+Archived from the original on November 17, 2025.
 Retrieved December 14, 2011.

 - ^ Weller, Denny (May 29, 2023).
 "MoonDogs drop opener as Granderson has number retired".
 Mankato Free Press.
 Retrieved May 31, 2023.